fbraem/kwai-jsonapi/README.md

 ## Documentation

 ### #[JSONAPI/Resource]
 The "JSONAPI/Resource" attribute is used to set the type of the resource.

-The type argument is required.
-This attribute can only be applied to a class.
-A class must have an **id** property.
++ The type argument is required.
++ This attribute can only be applied to a class.
++ By default, the id is retrieved from the id property.
+Use the id argument to use a method or a property with another name.

 ````php
 use Kwai\JSONAPI;